AndreaDiotallevi/learning-journal/daily-notes.md

 - I paired with David on the oystercard challenge and went really well.
 We both were solving problems very quickly and helped each other, forcing ourselves to follow the correct TDD process.

-- Went to my first 'process workshop' in the afternoon and funnily enough I got paired with Melvin, my mentor.
+- Went to my first **process workshop** in the afternoon and funnily enough I got paired with Melvin, my mentor.
 We both did a 25 minutes session with 5 minutes feedback - me on the 'get middle letter' challenge and Melvin on the 'ten minutes walk' challenge.
 The feedback was very instructive as well as the following Q&A:

   - Instead of changing screen multiple times, better copy-paste useful information into the code base and split the screen with integrated terminal.